Harnessing Internal “Black Holes” for Personal Growth

 Alfred Pennyworth: “Well, because he thought it was good sport.
 Because some men aren’t looking for anything logical, like money.
 They can’t be bought, bullied, reasoned, or negotiated with.
 Some men just want to watch the world burn.”

-This dialogue encapsulates the irrational and destructive impulses that drive some individuals to commit acts of terrorism.
+This dialogue encapsulates the irrational, chaotic, and destructive impulses that drive some individuals to commit acts of terrorism.
 It is not about money, power, or any logical motive; it is about the thrill of destruction for its own sake.

 The destructive potential of the male ego is not confined to any single culture or religion.
 It is a universal phenomenon that transcends boundaries.
 In Christianity, the concept of the Anti-Christ embodies this destructive force, while in Islam, the figure of Dajjal serves a similar role.
 In modern times, figures like Trump, Putin, and Bannon epitomize the apocalyptic vision that taps into this dark aspect of the human psyche.